 So what is an activity of a kind prescribed by regulations?

 There are numerous specific activities, but common ones listed include:

-- · Lighting and maintaining a fire. - · Operating a gas fire or electric element for cooking. - · Operating an appliance for metal cutting.
+- Lighting and maintaining a fire. - Operating a gas fire or electric element for cooking. - · Operating an appliance for welding, soldering, metal cutting, grinding or abrasion.